Hojjat-Mokhtarabadi/Attention-is-all-you-need/README.md

 Pytorch implementation of attention is all you need [paper](https://arxiv.org/abs/1706.03762).

 Since the introduction of Transformer architecture, it has become a dominant model in the field of natural language processing achieving remarkable results.
-The core part of this architecture is 'Attention module' which not only does let the network capture long-range dependencies but also be more parallelizable.
-However it is shown in some [works](https://arxiv.org/abs/2103.03404) that all parts together achieve superior results and the neglect of some components might lead to degenration of output.
+The heart of this architecture is 'Attention module' which not only does let the network capture long-range dependencies but also be more parallelizable.
+However it's been shown in some [works](https://arxiv.org/abs/2103.03404) that all parts together achieve superior results and the neglect of some components might lead to degenration of output.

 Some intuitive blog posts on transformer:
 - [The illustrated transformer](http://jalammar.github.io/illustrated-transformer/)